osman-developer/EmployeeMS/README.md

 Generic Repository: Implements reusable data access methods to minimize code duplication and maintain consistency.
 Dynamic Filtering: Allows easy filtering of entities with the help of the Filter Builder service.
 Generic Pagination: Can be implemented easily across all services, providing a flexible approach to paginate results.
+File Upload Support: Allows users to upload employee-related files such as images, identification documents, and other attachments.
 Requirements
 .NET 8.0 or higher
 A database system (SQL Server, PostgreSQL, etc.) for storing employee data.
+File storage mechanism (local storage or cloud storage) for handling employee uploads.
 Getting Started
 Clone the repository.
 Set up the database and configure the connection string in the appsettings.json file.
+Set up file storage (local or cloud) for storing employee images and attachments.
 Build and run the application using Visual Studio or the .NET CLI.
 Conclusion
 This project is a robust, scalable, and easy-to-extend Employee Management System built with a modern .NET framework.
-With its clean architecture, reusable repository pattern, and flexible pagination, it is a solid foundation for any employee management needs.
+With its clean architecture, reusable repository pattern, flexible pagination, and support for file uploads, it provides a comprehensive solution for managing employee data and associated documents.